 This Wi-Fi router is a multiplexer that supports NMEA 2000, NMEA0183 et SeaTalk1.
 It creates its own Wi-Fi hotspot and can also be integrated in client mode to a Wi-Fi existing network.
 It converts bi-directional data between the three supported protocols.
 In “Access point” mode it allows up to 3 simultaneous connections with 3 parallel ports.
 In “Client mode” 9 TCP connections or UDP unlimited.
 It has a powerful filter system output data, which allows to adapt to mobile applications capabilities.

-YDNR-02N incorporates an extended web server allowing, full configuration of input / output ports NMEA0183 and SeaTalk, and data filters.
+YDNR-02N incorporates an extended web server allowing, a complete configuration 2 input / output ports NMEA0183, du port SeaTalk, and data filters.
 In addition, measuring gauges web page to manage the digital switch module and visualize in real time the ship's data using a web browser on a computer, a laptop, a tablet or a smartphone.
-The Ultimate, if you access to your boat Wi-Fi network via Internet, web gauges are an effective solution to monitor and manage your boat.
+The Ultimate, if you access to your boat Wi-Fi network via Internet, web gauges can be an effective solution to monitor and manage your boat.

 The free CAN Log Viewer, available on the manufacturer's website (Windows, Linux and MacOS) is used to display messages and NMEA 2000 and J1939 in real-time, configure NMEA 2000 instruments and to update the firmware of the device.